Wintersteiger: Corporate structure

 The group has its headquarters in Ried im Innkreis, Austria.
-The executive board is overseen by Florestan von Boxberg and Thomas Fürkötter.
+The executive board is overseen by Pierre Bilgeri.
 The company is divided into five business segments.
 The Sports division, among other things, plans and installs service workshops, rental stations, and ski depots.
 The Seedmech division develops products for seed breeding, including machines, software programmes, equipment for assessment, as well as laboratory technology.
-The Woodtech division manufactures products for the woodworking industry, especially wood thin-cutting products and saw blades, as well as industrial automation.
+The Solutions division manufactures products for the woodworking industry, especially wood thin-cutting products and saw blades, as well as industrial automation.
 The Dry & Protect division offers products for drying, disinfecting, and deodorizing all kinds of work clothes, gear, and sports goods, as well as room air.
 The Metals division produces leveling machines for the sheet metal processing industry.